-An experienced family law attorney in Leesburg can help a party figure out what the range of likely outcomes would be in a custody case.
-A child custody attorney of Leesburg can also help advise a parent about the various ways that they can go about resolving the case, whether it is in or out of the courtroom, by way of settlement, mediation, or another process.
+An experienced family law attorney can help a party figure out what the range of likely outcomes would be in a custody case.
+A seasoned attorney can also help advise a parent about the various ways that they can go about resolving the case, whether it is in or out of the courtroom, by way of settlement, mediation, or another process.

 Importance of a Child’s Wellbeing

 One thing that is important for parents to know is that the law favors a parent who makes a strong effort to foster a positive relationship between his or her child and the other parent.
 That is something that anybody in custody litigation should keep in mind when moving forward with a divorce.

 Parents should always consider what is in the best interest of the child versus what is in their own best interests.
 Sometimes, parents, without realizing it, focus on what they would want to see happen versus what is best for the child.
 It is really important in handling a custody matter to spend some time looking at what arrangements or considerations are going to be best for the child moving forward.

 In order to avoid volatility in a custody case, one of the most important things that parents need to do is to agree with each other that no matter what aspects of the situations they disagree on, they will make their best efforts to insulate the child from those disputes.
 A capable Leesburg child custody attorney can assist parents in determining the most reasonable custodial arrangements for their child.